-The diurnal evolution of temperature profiles in the Riviera Valley is different from what is typically expected in a convectively forced boundary layer (Weigel and Ro-tach 2004).
-The growth of the well-mixed layer has been observed to consistently cease by noon; sometimes, the valley atmosphere even stabilizes almost down to the valley floor despite positive surface heat fluxes.
-This is, for example, the case in the profiles of Figs. 3(c) and (e) - both in the measurements and the simulations.
-The difference between the atmosphere in the Riviera Valley and a 'normal' convective boundary layer becomes particularly apparent in Fig. 9, where time-height plots of modeled gradients of potential temperature on 25 August are shown for soundings in the Riviera Valley and at a location approximately 50 km southwest of the Riviera Valley, i.e. at the beginning of the foothills of the Alps (data obtained from the 1 km grid).
-While the well-mixed layer stops growing in the Riviera Valley by noon (10 UTC) and then continuously shrinks, outside the Alps it keeps growing until about 1500 UTC, becoming almost three times as deep as in the Riviera Valley.
+The diurnal evolution of temperature profiles in the Riviera Valley is different from what is typically expected in a convectively forced boundary layer (Weigel and Rotach 2004).
+The growth of the well-mixed layer has been consistently observed to cease by noon; sometimes, the valley atmosphere even restabilizes almost down to the valley floor despite positive surface heat fluxes.
+This case is true, for example, in the profiles of Figs. 3c and 3e-both in the measurements and the simulations.
+The difference between the atmosphere in the Riviera Valley and a "normal" convective boundary layer becomes particularly apparent in Fig. 9, where time-height plots of modeled gradients of potential temperature on 25 August are shown for soundings in the Riviera Valley and at a location approximately 50 km southwest of the Riviera Valley, that is, at the beginning of the foothills of the Alps (data obtained from the 1-km grid).
+Whereas the well-mixed layer stops growing in the Riviera Valley by noon (1000 UTC) and then continuously shrinks, outside the Alps it keeps growing until about 1500 UTC, becoming almost 3 times as deep as that in the Riviera Valley.

 Kuwagata and Kimura (1995, 1997) measured and simulated similar behavior in the Ina Valley, Japan, and Rampanelli et al. (2004) observed the same phenomenon in their idealized simulations.
 In both studies this was attributed to subsidence of warm air from the free atmosphere.
-From aircraft measurements, Weigel and Rotach (2004) were able to confirm strong heating due to subsidence, but the limited temporal and spatial resolution in the observation data did not allow a thorough analysis of the processes leading to the observed thermal structure.
-This deficiency can now be overcome with ARPS, which has been shown to reproduce well both the general feature of a suppressed mixed layer growth and the complicated flow and circulation structure.
-The model output can thus be used to analyze the heat budget of the atmosphere over the valley floor and to evaluate the processes which lead to the stabilization of the temperature profiles.
+From aircraft measurements, Weigel and Rotach (2004) were able to confirm strong heating resulting from subsidence, but the limited temporal and spatial resolution in the observation data did not allow a thorough analysis of the processes leading to the observed thermal structure.
+This deficiency can now be overcome with ARPS, which has been shown to reproduce well both the general feature of a suppressed mixed-layer growth and the complicated flow and circulation structure.
+The model output can thus be used to analyze the heat budget of the atmosphere over the valley floor and to evaluate the processes that lead to the stabilization of the temperature profiles.